opensupporter/osdi-docs/lists.md

 # Lists Proposals
-There are two proposals here.
-Approach 1 creates a new resource type for lists and Approach 2 uses _links to represent them (like the AEP).
+There are 3 proposals here.

+Approach 1 creates a new resource type for lists

+Approach 2 uses _links to represent them (like the AEP).

+Approach 3 uses URI params to identify the list collection

 # Lists (Approach 1 - list as resource type)
 Lists are server side collections, saved queries or subsets of other collections.